 It may be difficult for some people and communities to accept something heard, seen and done from a long time ago as discriminatory.
 This is common because, until some time ago, only those who studied science and health used to learn about menstruation.
-(A picture)

 The situation was that menstruators used to feel nervous even to discuss with health workers and used to consult with them after the situation worsened.
 Such a situation is also visible even with the people who are educated and live in the cities.
 Fear is the main reason.
 Lack of open minded discussion culture on menstruation is the main reason for such a fear.
 When there is silencing practices at home, school, community and state level, this gives promotion to ignorance.
 Mixing silence and ignorance creates fear in a society and some in the society give various reasons to practice and force menstrual discrimination.
-Ultimately, the society practices menstrual discrimination by creating a situation of self and others silencing.
-Still, in our society, such practices are made to follow on a regular basis in the name of sacrament, culture, religion, prestige etc.